Contents

 There are a number of different ways that the school may receive this information:

-The MASH team review all of the VIST information on the CARA.
+The Devon Children’s Front Door team review all of the PPN information.

-A ViST form is submitted whenever a police officer identifies a person (adult or child) with care or support needs and / or is at risk of abuse or exploitation.
-This ViST is then graded green, amber or red.
-Red, amber and 3 green ViSTs in 3 months (escalating concern) are reviewed by the CST (Central Safeguarding Team) who conduct and include additional relevant research and decides if the additional information and the parents information needs to be shared and with whom – for example MASH.
+A PPN form should be submitted whenever a police officer identifies a person (adult or child) with a safeguarding concern.
+This PPN is then graded High, Medium or Low to indicate the police view of the level of safeguarding risk, (green, amber or red).
+Red, amber and 3 green PPNs in 3 months (escalating concern) are reviewed by the CST (Central Safeguarding Team) who conduct and include additional relevant research and decide if information needs to be shared with partners and with whom – typically this is with Devon Children’s Front Door, Health and Education pathways.

-Designated safeguarding leads who are involved with a child through Early Help may be sent a ViST from MASH.
+Designated safeguarding leads who are involved with a child through Early Help may be sent a PPN from Devon Children’s Front Door.

 Operation Encompass